Answers You Need to Plan Your Visit

 We can provide an informational visit for teachers, parents, chaperones, and students at your school prior to your trip; or we can send you a video of our program to show to your parents and students.
 Our staff are also available to meet with your teachers or administrators to provide information or to plan curriculum for your school’s trip.
 It's a great way to get everyone connected and prepared before the program starts, and students love seeing their island educators at camp after meeting them during the pre-trip meeting at their school!

 Do You Require School Chaperones

 We require 1 teacher/chaperone for every 7-10 students, provided by the attending school.
 Chaperones participate in all educational programs with groups of students, participate in group activities such as field studies, and support students in their communal living, i.e. meals, showers, etc. on overnight trips.
-Penikese Island School provides chaperones a handbook designed to assist in their responsibilities, including information about the schedule, program goals, behavior expectations, chaperone responsibilities and activities to use with your students.
-Chaperones are responsible for reading the Chaperone Handbook prior to arrival at camp.
+Penikese Island School provides a handbook for chaperones designed to assist in their responsibilities, including information about the schedule, program goals, behavior expectations, chaperone responsibilities and activities to use with your students.
+Chaperones are responsible for reading the Chaperone Handbook prior to arrival on Penikese Island.